d-german/code-quality-design/Writerside/topics/Functional-in-the-Small-and-Object-Oriented-in-the-Large.md

 ````

 Now it looks like a **Calculation**, but if `WeatherForecast` is mutable, then it’s still an Action!
 Mutable data
 can cause implicit side effects.
+This concept is known as "mutability leaks purity"—even if a function appears pure
+from its signature, passing mutable objects can compromise its purity because these objects could be modified elsewhere,
+leading to unexpected behavior.
+True functional purity requires both pure function signatures and immutable data
+structures.

 #### Example: Immutable Data